0xless/less_on_sec/content/posts/reversing_the_FT100_BLE_Fitness_Bracelet.md

 The actual watchface image is transmitted as a sequence of packets written on the same BLE characteristic used for other commands.
 Unlike the notification and weather packets analyzed earlier, these frames do not include a length byte.
 Instead, they are simple fragments of raw pixel data indexed with a 16-bit counter.
 The start of image stream is probably set up by previous communications.

-Typical fragments looks like this:
+Typical fragments look like this:

 ```
 ======================================